-Lifelinx Corp. is a 501c(3) non-profit addictions recovery support service with offices at 2785 Boston Post Road in Guilford, CT.
+Lifelinx Corp. is a 501c(3) non-profit addictions recovery support service with offices at 2785 Boston Post Road in Guilford, and sober houses in Guilford and Madison.
 Lifelinx’s mission is to reduce substance abuse through relapse prevention by providing a variety of peer-driven recovery support services to people in and seeking recovery from substance use disorders.

 I-95 Exit 58 (Rt.
 77), head south.
 Follow to Guilford Green.
 Left at Green on Broad, 1st right on Park.
 Turn left at stop sign on Boston St. Take second right on Lovers Lane.

 Dedicated to the memory of Joe Deane.
 May God cradle you with love in the warmth of his arms.